flairNLP/flairnlp.github.io/docs/tutorial-basics/tagging-sentiment.md

 # Tagging sentiment

+This tutorials shows you how to do sentiment analysis in Flair.

+## Tagging sentiment with our standard model​

 Our standard sentiment analysis model uses distilBERT embeddings and was trained over a mix of corpora, notably the Amazon review corpus, and can thus handle a variety of domains and language.